 Furthermore, although the human spirit and human soul are such inseparable, integral parts of the person, according to Scripture, it is not impossible or pure madness to speak to one’s own human spirit and one’s own human soul, (mind, will and emotions,) as illustrated in Lu.
 12:1921, “And I will say to my soul, Soul, (or mind,) you have much goods lay up for many years…” Job 7:11, “I will speak in the anguish of my spirit, I will complain in the bitterness of my soul…” Ps.
 42:11, “Why are you cast down, oh my soul, why are you disquieted within me?”

-When a human dies, his or her supernatural human spirit is separated from the body and soul (or mind/brain) and goes directly to the Lord, Who is Spirit, while the person’s soul (or mind) and body await the return of the Lord Jesus Christ in the grave, to be reunited with his or her human spirit, and thus to be resurrected in a “glorified” body, similar to Jesus’ own resurrected body.
-(Read the whole of Lu.
+When a human dies, because he is human, his or her supernatural human spirit is separated from the body and soul (or mind/brain) and goes directly to the Lord, Who is Spirit, while the person’s soul (or mind) and body await the return of the Lord Jesus Christ in the grave, to be reunited with his human spirit, and thus to be resurrected in a “glorified” body, similar to Jesus’ own resurrected, glorified, human form body.
+(Lu.
 16:19-31; 1 Ths.
 4:16-18; 1 Cor.
 15:35-58.)